 - Custom URL —

-- Agents – Need to be installed against the actual domainA domain is an attribute of an Okta organization.
-Okta uses a fully-qualified domain name, meaning it always includes the top-level domain (.com, .eu, etc.), but does not include the protocol (https). (example.okta.com), not the custom domain (example.customname.com).
-This applies to all agents.
+- Agents – Use the actual domainA domain is an attribute of an Okta organization.
+Okta uses a fully-qualified domain name, meaning it always includes the top-level domain (.com, .eu, etc.), but does not include the protocol (https). (example.okta.com) and not the custom domain (example.customname.com).

 - Using AES128 or AES256 encryption — If you want to use AES128/256 with Agentless Desktop SSO or MS AppAn abbreviation of application.
 Essentially, it is a web-based site used to perform any number of specific tasks, and requires authentication from end users by signing in. silent activation, you must enable AES for both the AD domain as well as the service account for Okta DSSO.
 If it isn't enabled for the AD domain you will see a Kerberos error KDC_ERR_ETYPE_NOTSUPP in the Kerberos events.